ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 # Connecting with the RabbitMQ Management Plugin

-{{site.data.keyword.messages-for-rabbitmq_full}} deployments have the RabbitMQ management plugin enabled by default, which enables access to your RabbitMQ from a web browser or from a command-line client.
+{{site.data.keyword.messages-for-rabbitmq_full}} deployments have the RabbitMQ management plugin enabled by default, which enables access to your RabbitMQ from a web browser, API, or from the command-line.

-## Connecting with a browser
+## RabbitMQ Management UI

 The URL connection information is in the "https" section of your [connection strings](./howto-getting-connection-strings.html).
 The table contains a breakdown for reference.